-We recognise that as a Church School, RE is at the heart of the curriculum and the fourth core subject and reflects the Distinctive Christian Character of the School.
-Our RE curriculum is supported by the QCA, the West-Sussex Agreed Syllabus and meets the West Sussex Agreed Syllabus for Religious Education and the Diocesan requirements for RE and Collective Worship.
+We recognise that as a Church School, RE is at the heart of our curriculum and the fourth core subject and reflects the Distinctive Christian Character of the School.
+Our RE curriculum is supported by the Hertfordshire Agreed Syllabus which meets the Diocesan requirements for RE and Collective Worship.
 In RE the children learn about religion and from religion.
 They learn about different Religions and Faiths, Religious Symbols, Holy Books, Places of Worship, Ways of Life and how different faiths practise their religion and they compare other religions to Christianity often reinforced by visits to places of Worship in the wider community.
+Big questions also feature in the teaching of RE, to enable children to reflect, discuss and make their own conclusions about their and others' beliefs.
+Respect and tolerance are important qualities taught through RE.